 Misconception #2: There’s not enough “upside” in it to try something new.

-Yes, we realize that most new initiatives require a bigger lift than the funding sources that are tried and true with systems and staff accustomed to them.
-And, probably entail getting buy-in from organization leadership.
-Which means you have to explain the new plan and its projected ROI.
+Yes, we realize that most new initiatives require a bigger lift than the familiar funding sources.
+And they probably entail getting buy-in from leadership,which means you have to explain the new plan and its projected ROI.
 Investing In Communities is no different in this regard.

 Here’s what we’re betting on: unlike events and strategies that rely on a novelty factor, Investing In Communities funding grows with your supporters’ awareness of its availability for their free use.
-It’s like planting a fruit tree; it takes a little effort to plant and you won’t have any fruit for awhile.
+It’s like planting a fruit tree; it takes a little effort to plant and you won’t have any fruit for a while.
 But as the tree grows, so does your harvest each year.
-As it is with IIC, it’s important that you plant the tree, and that you water it, regularly.
-But, IIC planting and watering can be automated and takes little, in terms of development resources.
+Planting your IIC tree and watering it can be automated and takes very little, in terms of development resources.

 Misconception #3: Nobody buys or sells homes during a pandemic

 Reality check: The residential market is hot!
-Your supporters are STILL buying and selling homes; You’re missing out ($1,300 X 1-5% of your supporters every year)
+Your supporters are STILL buying and selling homes.
+You’re missing out on 1,300 X 1-5% of your supporters every year.

-2020 has been unlike any other; pandemic, politics, social unrest, mass unemployment, wildfires and killer storms.
-One could be forgiven for thinking that everyone is hunkering down.
-But the housing market is hot.
+2020 has been unlike any other: pandemic, politics, social unrest, mass unemployment, wildfires and killer storms.
+Nevertheless, the housing market is hot.
 And as long as Americans continue to have kids, change jobs, age and downsize, there will continue to be homes bought and sold.
-Even if there were a 20% decrease, about 4% of Americans would still be buying and/or selling homes.
+Americans will continue to buy and sell homes.

 Misconception #4: Residual revenue?
 At no cost to my supporters?
 There’s gotta be a catch.

 Reality Check: IIC funding is significant and free to nonprofits, and it doesn’t cost their supporters a dime.
 All true.
-But there’s got to be a catch.
-The only challenge is that to get IIC funding, your supporters need to remember to come to IIC before signing a brokerage agreement.
+The only catch is that to generate IIC funding, your supporters need to remember to come to IIC before signing a brokerage agreement.
 We’re here to help make that easy.

 Yes, we hear this all the time, and we know the dreaded mental shortcut that happens in many people’s heads.
-“If it sounds too good to be true, it probably is.”
+“Too good to be true.”
 Continuing with the tree-planting metaphor, the same might be said about planting a seed and in a few years you get bushels of fruit.

 Most people aren’t aware that competition for clients causes marketing to be the largest expense for agents.
-Getting a referral and paying the typical referral fee is what agents want to do more often!
-So, until competition goes away, significant residual revenue is yours to capture or abandon.
+Getting a referral and paying the typical referral fee is something agents want to do more often.
+So until competition goes away, significant residual revenue is yours to capture or abandon.

-You might think the catch is too much effort for your supporters to use IIC.
+You might think that it’s just too much effort for your supporters to use IIC.
 But the truth is, we’ve made it easy for them.
 And people tell us they really appreciate the help we give by providing multiple agents, qualified because they specialize in the type of transactions you want to have.
-They simply fill out a super-short form (see image below) at the bottom of your nonprofit’s IIC landing page, then IIC will collect a little more info from them by phone or email, and then IIC makes the arrangements with the broker of their choice.
+They simply fill out a super-short form (see image below) at the bottom of your nonprofit’s IIC landing page.
+Then IIC will collect a little more info from them by phone or email, and make the arrangements with the broker of their choice.
 IIC can provide referrals based on the specifics of the desired transaction or we can make arrangements with a broker they already have in mind.
 After we set it up, there’s no difference to the consumer or the broker in the rest of the buying, selling, or leasing process.

 Are you a tree planter or a tree shaker?